bcgov/platform-services-registry/docs/Registry-debug.md

                     update profile set profile_status='provisioned' where id={request_ID};
                 ```

-    - 2. (**IMPORTANT**) Run a **sync pending** task on registry for cluster.
+    - 2. (**IMPORTANT**) Run a **sync pending** task on the registry for the cluster.
-         This will find which project that is stucked at pending Edit/approval status and run the provisioner job for them again.
+         This will find which project is stuck at pending Edit/approval status and run the provisioner job for them again.

-         Document can be found in here: https://github.com/bcgov-c/platform-services-docs/blob/b1b16f3c2a1483bb87d4b0e94467027055405583/provisioner/provisioner_management.md#manually-sync-pending-requests.
+         The document can be found here: https://github.com/bcgov-c/platform-services-docs/blob/b1b16f3c2a1483bb87d4b0e94467027055405583/provisioner/provisioner_management.md#manually-sync-pending-requests.

-4. Ocassionaly Github action that send callback to registry will failed.
-In this case, the request repo already have the update.
+4. Occasionally Github action that sends the callback to the registry will fail.
+In this case, the request repo already has the update.

-    So even if you re-run the provisioner task, the pr won't able to be made because there's no difference bewteen the pr and the master branch.
-So that the project will also stucked at approval status.
+    So even if you re-run the provisioner task, the pr won't able to be made because there's no difference between the pr and the master branch.
+So that the project will also be stuck at approval status.

-    - To solve this issue, we can send a pr to manually change that product in repo a little bit and let provisioner re-run the task(By click re-submit on provisioner UI, or run a `sync pending` to that cluster) **OR**
+    - To solve this issue, we can send a pr to manually change that product in the repo a little bit and let provisioner re-run the task(By clicking re-submit on provisioner UI, or running a `sync pending` to that cluster) **OR**
-    - (not recommand) We will need to maunally mark this project as provisioned just like upon mentioned (**REMEMBER TO BACKUP DB**).
+    - (not recommended) We will need to manually mark this project as provisioned just like upon mentioned (**REMEMBER TO BACKUP DB**).

 ### Registry failed to load the dashboard

-Its a front-end logic bug that needs to be fixed, it basically means that dashboard don't have any income data.
+It's a front-end logic bug that needs to be fixed, it basically means that the dashboard doesn't have any income data.

 1. check if api pod ran normally

    - if not, check the log and events tab to fix the issue.
-Rocketchat Channel Devops-howto is a good place to ask those question.
+Rocket chat Channel Devops-howto is a good place to ask those questions.

-2. check if database pod run normally
+2. check if the database pod runs normally

-   - check if migration script run successfully.(https://github.com/bcgov/platform-services-registry/blob/0d05d9013d1bf9f87b1980a5c14065f484bf1ac8/openshift/README.md#verify-release)
+   - check if the migration script runs successfully. (https://github.com/bcgov/platform-services-registry/blob/0d05d9013d1bf9f87b1980a5c14065f484bf1ac8/openshift/README.md#verify-release)

-   - check if database have any data, if not, recover data from lasted backup using `backup-container`.
+   - check if the database has any data, if not, recover data from lasted backup using `backup-container`.

-### Registry need cluster wide update
+### Registry needs cluster wide update

-This will happen if we want to add some new configuration to applied to all namespaces, please follow this instruction: https://github.com/bcgov-c/platform-services-docs/blob/b1b16f3c2a1483bb87d4b0e94467027055405583/provisioner/provisioner_management.md#manually-sync-all-project-sets
+This will happen if we want to add some new configuration to apply to all namespaces, please follow this instruction: https://github.com/bcgov-c/platform-services-docs/blob/b1b16f3c2a1483bb87d4b0e94467027055405583/provisioner/provisioner_management.md#manually-sync-all-project-sets